Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

-Table \ref{Table: Britain_decom} decomposes the IV--OLS coefficient gap.
-As the OLS estimate lies above the IV estimate by 0.029, a researcher who presumes the linear causal model may immediately interpret it as the result of ability bias.
-However, adjusting for the weight difference tells otherwise.
-Taking into account the difference in the weights on ages and birth cohorts narrows the IV--OLS gap.
-Furthermore, adjusting for the difference in weights on schooling levels reverses the gap.
-The decomposition result suggests that the marginal returns identified by the IV coefficient exceed those identified by the OLS coefficient by 0.023, which contradicts the ability bias story.\footnote{Of course, one should keep in mind that the estimated IV--OLS gap is not precise enough to reject the hypothesis of no IV--OLS gap, with or without accounting for the weight difference.}
+The second row of Table \ref{Table:decom} reports the decomposition of the IV--OLS coefficient gap in this empirical application.
+As the OLS estimate lies above the IV estimate by 0.021, a researcher who presumes the linear causal model may immediately interpret it as the result of ability bias.
+However, adjusting for the weight difference suggests otherwise.
+In fact, the decomposition result indicates that the marginal returns identified by the IV coefficient exceed those identified by the OLS coefficient by 0.023, after accounting for the covariate weight difference and the treatment-level weight difference components.
+The empirical result is no longer consistent with the ability bias story as a point estimate, although both standard and generalized DWH tests fail to reject at the 5\% level due to the imprecise IV estimate.

 Table \ref{Table:UK_wgt_w} presents the IV and OLS weights on the birth cohorts.
 The IV weights are concentrated on the birth cohorts turning age 14 in 1941--50.
 The linear regression restricted to these cohorts yields smaller OLS schooling coefficients than those for the younger cohorts, who receive most of the OLS weights.
 This explains the negative contribution of the covariate weight difference to the IV--OLS coefficient gap.
-Figure \ref{Fig:UK_wgt_x} shows that the IV weights are almost exclusively placed on the 10th year of schooling, which is exactly what the 1947 reform mandated.
+Panel (b) of Figure \ref{Fig:college_weights_X} shows that the IV weights are almost exclusively placed on the 10th year of schooling, which is exactly what the 1947 reform mandated.
 This weight pattern pushes down the IV coefficient because the 10th year of schooling has a smaller marginal return than the other schooling margins.
 In fact, the linear regression restricted to individuals with 9 or 10 years of schooling yields an OLS schooling coefficient of 0.037, which is much smaller than the full-sample OLS coefficient.